pclp007/NOTT-observation-preparation-tool/README.md

 ### How to run the app

 1. Specify the file path of `config_file` in `NOTT_app_2.py`
-2. The app will open in your default web browser with the following command `streamlit NOTT_app_2.py`
+2. The app will open in your default web browser with the following command `streamlit run NOTT_app_2.py`

 #### Dependencies